Are you wondering, what size crate for a German Shepherd dog is best?

 We’ve spoken a lot about what size crate for a German Shepherd dog, and why you might want to use one.

-But now let’s take a look at some of our favorite crate options to consider.
+But now let’s take a look at a couple of our favorite crate options to consider.

 They will all be in the adult recommended sizes – from 42 to 48”.